How to Help Your Child with ADHD Focus - Parent's Strategy Guide

 • “Is there anything I can do to help you focus?”

-Let your child give you the answers to the problems s/he is thinking.
-As adults, we can rationalize how to help our children better.
-In the examples mentioned above, a good parent would influence and help a child organize their working environment and ask the teacher to sit their child away from the distracting classmate.
+Let your child give you the answers to the problems they are thinking of.
+As adults, we can rationalize how to better help our children.
+In the examples mentioned above, a good parent will influence and help a child organize their working environment.
+Or, they may ask the teacher to sit their child away from the distracting classmate.

-Still, some parents may simply have trouble influencing their child to want to focus.
-If you feel as though no matter what you try, your child won’t listen to you, you’re not alone.
+Still, some parents may simply have trouble influencing their children to want to focus.
+If you feel that no matter what you try, your child won’t listen to you, you’re not alone.

 Most Common Distractions

 When it comes to your child’s focus, you may need to seek the core of the problem.
-However, it’s important to note, when you do find the core, you shouldn’t punish your child.
-Children with ADHD can’t help becoming distracted similarly to how you and I can’t help scratching ourselves whenever we have an itch: it’s practically instinctual.
+However, it’s important to note that when you do find the problem, you shouldn’t punish your child.
+Children with ADHD can’t help but become distracted.
+Similarly to how you and I can’t help scratching ourselves whenever we have an itch: it’s practically instinctual.

 • Loud noises (such as a phone’s ring or a dog’s bark).